praysmld/face_matching_mvp/README.md

 # Face Matcher - Duplicate Account Detection

-A face matching MVP for duplicate account detection using face embeddings and vector similarity search with Milvus Lite.
+A face matching MVP for duplicate account detection using face embeddings and vector similarity search with Milvus Lite Vector.

 ## Demo